nguyensjsu/fa19-202-firebirds/DesignPatternNotes.md

 Help button triggers a new page with instructions on game strategies and other useful information.

-## Factory Pattern
+## Factory Method Pattern

 **Feature**</br>
 Different types of Alien objects

 **Explanation**</br>
-Factory Pattern is a creational pattern that creates an object for the class that uses it while at the same time hiding the object creation logic.
+Factory Method Pattern is a creational pattern that creates an object for the class that uses it while at the same time hiding the object creation logic.
 In the game, 3 alien objects, orange, yellow and red are created from Alien super class.
 Alien Explosive Factory associates respective bombs to the 3 specific alien objects.
 Alien Factory gets the alien objects from Alien super class, without knowing how 3 alien objects behave internally.

 ## Decorator Pattern